List of FLCL characters: Junko Miyaji

 She can be viewed as symbolic of the ineffectiveness of educational institutions imparting any truly important or useful knowledge: Naota constantly characterizes the adults around him as "unable to grow-up".
 In his mind, Miya-Jun's inability to act like a normal adult (similar to his father, grandfather, Ninamori's father, Amarao, and many others) confirms his theory.
-Adults like her are contradictions in Naota's life; he wants to become an adult, but the adults around him don't act like adults at all.
+Adults like her are contradictions in Naota's life; he wants to become an adult, but the adults around him do not act like adults at all.

 Kamon Nandaba

 Kamon Nandaba (ナンダバ・カモン, Nandaba Kamon), 47, is Naota's father, a former pop culture journalist working as a freelance writer, with his own trashy tabloid: "Kamon-Mabase" (the title is a pun on "Come on, Mabase").
 Compared to the other adults in FLCL, Kamon is the most extremely immature yet shows a surprising amount of seriousness and thoughtfulness.
 He also makes the most references to pop culture: EVA, "Monkey-sensei" (referring to the creator of the series Lupin III), Hamtaro, Mobile Suit Gundam, and MTV to name a few.

 Kamon has taken a liking to Haruko when she moved in as their family's housekeeper, but she only wants to use him as a potential N.O. portal before deeming him useless to her needs and places him in a deathlike coma while replacing him with a robot double to putter around the house.
 Naota, believing his father and Haruko are sleeping together, eventually learns the truth when he indirectly deactivated the robot and found the real Kamon whom he revived by being hydrated in their bathtub.
 Despite this ordeal, Kamon continued to obsess over Haruko to the point of challenging Naota to an airsoft gunfight which he lost.

 In the manga, the Kamon's robot double is absent and Naota ends up murdering Kamon over the misunderstanding.